zechlau14/zechlau14.github.io/projects/heartbreaker.md

 2. The Players can ask for more details.
 The DM will answer honestly, but the answer may be that the PCs must investigate to find out.
 3. When the Players' questions are answered, they say what their PCs want to do in response.
 If there is risk involved in the Player's choice, the DM will inform them of it and ask if the Player still wants to proceed.
 4. If the outcome of the PC's action is interesting and uncertain, a Roll is required to determine the outcome.
 5. When the outcome of their action is certain, the DM declares it to the players.
+Either DM or players may narrate it.
 6. Finally, the DM takes their turn, causing the location and/or the non-player characters (NPCs) to act, restarting the Gameplay loop.

 ### the Roll